What is Agentic AI?

 This process enables AI agents to automate complex tasks, optimize supply chain management, enhance customer relationships, and serve customers across diverse job functions.

 Legacy automation is powerful for repetitive tasks, but it struggles with ambiguity, change, or orchestration across silos.
-Agentic AI addresses this by offering:
+Agentic AI addresses these limitations by offering:

 Step-by-Step Implementation